-6.1 We shall store securely all Disclosure documents we receive in accordance with relevant legislation and the DBS or Disclosure Scotland Code of Practice (as appropriate and according to the body to which the Disclosure application is made).
+6.1 We shall store securely all Disclosure documents we receive in accordance with relevant legislation and the Relevant Authority’s Code of Practice (as appropriate and according to the body to which the Disclosure application is made).
 Once stored, Disclosures will only be accessed by our Counter-signatories to the extent necessary:

 (a) (where permitted by law) to communicate the contents of a Disclosure to a third party or verify the legitimacy of the Applicant’s copy of the Disclosure to a third party PROVIDED THAT the Applicant provides prior written consent to such communication, the relevant third party is entitled to ask Exempted Questions of the Applicant and the applicable time period since the date of issue of the Disclosure has not expired;

 (b) to facilitate disposal of the Disclosure; or